Kyle-MOOC/Knowledge/Programming/Git/Installation and Setting.md

 |Editor|`git config --global core.editor "gedit"`|
 |Code Highlighting|`git config --global color.ui auto`|

+## Private Email
+The email in the config will be recorded in the commit history and used by Github to identify the commit user.
+This information will be available to anyone with access to the repository.
+To keep email address private, Github provides `no-reply` email in the form of `ID+username@users.noreply.github.com`.
+This information can be found in `Settings/Access/Email` tabs.
+See [here](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address).

 # Help
 The information here is not meant to be exhaustive. `git` has an official book [here](https://git-scm.com/book/en/v2).